SophieSjoberg/ca-prepcourse-3/the_web/sinatra_first_steps.md

 ```shell
 $ rspec-sinatra init --app  MyApp lib/my_app.rb
 ```
+to set up our app for testing with Rspec.

-Also, edit the `.rspec` file and add `--format documentation` to see a more verbose rspec output.
+Edit the `.rspec` file and add `--format documentation` to see a more verbose rspec output.
 Your `.rspec` file needs to look like this:

 ```
 --format documentation